Car number 97 has started 686 races and has 17 wins, 8 poles, 74 top 5s, 182 top 10s, and 223 DNFs in NASCAR Cup Series Competition.

 In 2003 Spencer and Busch met again at Michigan.
 Busch intentionally tried to damage Spencer’s fenders after Spencer was having a rare top-5 day.
 The incident led to a confrontation in the garage after the race where Spencer punched Busch while Busch was still in the car.
 Spencer was suspended for a race and Busch was placed on probation.
 Kurt would go on to win the next weekend at Bristol, one of his 4 wins in 2003.

 In 2004 Busch won 3 races- his 4th straight at Bristol and sweeping the season at New Hampshire.
 The season would be one of great change for NASCAR.
 The Cup Series’ new title sponsor “NEXTEL” brought a format change to decide the championship.
-Kurt would end up winning the initial “Chase for the NEXTEL Cup” in dramatic fashion.
+Kurt would end up winning the initial “Chase for the NEXTEL Cup” (The first version of what is now know as The NASCAR Playoffs) in dramatic fashion.
 After losing a wheel at the season finale in Miami, Kurt rebounded for a 5th place finish and a championship clinch.

 2005 was shaping up to be a strong followup to Busch’s championship.
 After 34 races of the season Busch had racked up 3 wins at Phoenix, Pocono, and Richmond.
 Midway through the season Kurt made the startling announcement that he would be leaving his Championship winning #97 team to replace Rusty Wallace in the #2 car at Penske Racing.